 The people, the grand jury or the super grand jury in Georgia, they have a big problem.

-The oath you take as a grand juror that you shall keep the deliberations of the grand jury secret unless called upon to give evidence thereof in some court of law of the state.
+Just to give you what the law is as we start this out, according to the Georgia Grand Jury Handbook, the oath you take as a grand juror that you shall keep the deliberations of the grand jury secret unless called upon to give evidence thereof in some court of law of this state.

 Well, we have a jury for person in this particular case that has been doing interview after interview after interview after interview.